Financial Firms: Five Ways to Use the Cloud to Outrun the Competition

 Customers want personalized service when they interact with their financial institutions.
 A financial firm has to provide a superior customer experience to differentiate itself as most products or services can be obtained from more than one source.
 The exceptional experience relies heavily on a complete understanding of the customer: What are the customer’s best interests, changing needs, and typical ways of receiving service?

 That customer information needs to be comprehensive, timely and accurate; the cloud is ideally situated to collect and manage that information.
-Being more agile when it comes to turning customer information into actionable insights, performing mandatory Know Your Customer checks and enabling the delivery of custom services to customers puts you ahead of the competition.
+Being more agile when it comes to turning customer information into actionable insights, performing mandatory Know Your Customer (KYC) checks and enabling the delivery of custom services to customers puts you ahead of the competition.
 Having all data in one place enables far easier data analysis, allowing you to optimize services based on customer needs.

 3. Keep talented workers happy and productive

-In addition, a recent report stated that productivity in the U.S. during the pandemic was driven entirely by firms with remote-work capacity.
 Given that productivity, workers in the office wonder at the requirement to be present especially when many team members are still remote.
 The cloud is ideally situated to support that employment transformation while raising productivity, boosting collaboration, and enhancing work-life balance.

 4. Be innovative, scalable, and agile